 - Dump the cream cheese into a big bowl, so it can get to room temperature.
 Meanwhile!

-- Put half of the pimientos plus your garlic into your food processor.
+- Put half of the pimentos plus your garlic into your food processor.
 Puree until as smooth as possible.
-Mix the puree into the cream cheese.

 - Chill until you’re ready to serve.